Since 1985, taking the National Medical Admission Test or NMAT has been a prerequisite for qualifying for any medical school in the country.

 - Number and Letter Series

 a.
 Inductive reasoning is a regular part of aptitude tests.
 It measures the examinee’s capacity to think logically and methodically when identifying patterns in a series of figures, numbers, or letters.
-Preparing for an inductive reasoning test involves answering as many practice tests as you can to train your eyes in spotting hidden patterns.
+Preparing for an inductive reasoning test involves answering as many practice tests as you can to train your eyes to spot hidden patterns.

 The best strategy, therefore, is to identify a pattern in the first two or three figures and validate your theory by checking if the same pattern continues in the next figures.

 When answering inductive reasoning questions, look for a movement pattern first.
 One or more elements of the figure may move either clockwise or counterclockwise.
-If you see this pattern, eliminate the answers that don’t show the continuity of the said movement pattern.
+If you see this pattern, eliminate the answers that don’t show the movement pattern’s continuity.

 Next, spot element/s in the figure series that are either growing or shrinking in number/size.
 Again, cross out all the answers that don’t exhibit the same pattern